reidstidolph/128t-wireguard/README.md

 #### 2- Place `init` and `shutdown` scripts
 Place the `init` and `shutdown` scripts contained in this repo in `/etc/128technology/plugins/network-scripts/host/wg-dev`, and make them executable.
 ```
-sudo chmod+x /etc/128technology/plugins/network-scripts/host/wg-dev/*
+sudo chmod +x /etc/128technology/plugins/network-scripts/host/wg-dev/*
 ```

 #### `init` script explanation
-You DO NOT need to run these commands, as they are handled by the `init` script.
-However for the sake of explaining what the script is doing, the following explains what the script is doing as if you were to do it manually.
+You **DO NOT** need to run these commands, as they are handled by the `init` script.
+However for the sake of explaining what the script is doing, the following steps through what the script is doing as if you were to do it manually.
 ```
 # create the namespace
 sudo ip netns add wireguard